 - 24 percent of tax revenue pays for the Social Security system

-- 26 percent of income tax revenue goes toward health care programs.
+- 26 percent of the income tax revenue goes toward health care programs.

 - 9 percent of income tax revenue on various programs that provide money for those in need.

-- 6 percent takes care of national debt.
+- 6 percent takes care of the national debt.

-- 20 percent of spending goes to pay for numerous benefits for veterans and retirees.
+- 20 percent of spending pays for numerous benefits for veterans and retirees.

-The remaining goes to scientific and medical research, transportation and infrastructure spending, education, non-security international spending, and all other categories.
-All of this is detailed in the U.S. Tax Code or Title 26.
+The remaining goes to scientific and medical research, transportation and infrastructure spending, education, non-security international spending, and other categories.
+All of this is detailed in the U.S. Tax Code.

 The U.S. Tax Code is a body of law covering the federal tax laws in the United States.
 The U.S.Tax Code is 6,871 pages, this will take about 1 week, 2 days to complete, but when tax regulations and official tax guidelines from the IRS are included, it goes up to about 75,000.
 In this case, it will take 14 weeks to finish reading them.

 The history of taxes dates back to the ancient times, from Egypt down to the Greek and Roman civilization, where their leaders imposed a lot of taxes on the populace.
 Taxes were usually levied on people to fund wars.

 Today, the government uses taxes to cover the cost of governance, including defense, social security system, healthcare, benefits for veterans and retirees, and the like.